10 Best Futures Trading Platforms and Brokers of 2023

 Commodity producers were the first investors using futures contracts to hedge their risk associated with the upcoming harvest of the year.
 This was long before trading futures became exceptionally popular among retail traders to speculate with high leverage on commodities, indices and treasuries.

 The demand is so high that the Small Exchange made the market even easier to access with capital-efficient futures products.
-Especially the non-existing relevance of the pattern day trader rule, which requires stock traders to have a minimum capital of $25,000, makes future trading even more attractive to investors with lower capital.
+Especially the non-existing relevance of the pattern day trader rule, which requires stock traders to have a minimum capital of $25,000, makes futures trading even more attractive to investors with lower capital.
 You can open a futures trading account with $500 and trade on immense leverage.

 FAQ

-What are the best futures trading platforms?
+What are the best future trading brokers?

 What are the most popular future contracts?